-My first backpack was purchased at a sporting goods shop back in Portland, and it had a hole in it just one month after I started using it.
+My first backpack was purchased at a sporting goods shop back home, and it had a hole in it just one month after I started using it.
 The design of the bag was also quite flawed — the entire bag zipped closed, meaning that every time I moved to a new hostel, I had to play a painstaking game of backpack Tetris to fit all my crap back in my bag *just so* or the whole thing wouldn’t zip.

 That bag was eventually stolen in Sweden, so I bought a cheap replacement in Germany.
 That bag was also worthless, not because of the zipper, but because it had zero back support.
 I ditched it within two weeks when I found my current bag in a random shop in Plovdiv, Bulgaria.

 Here’s a photo of my bag:

 My particular bag is 48 liters, which works perfect for my purposes.
 I’m pretty practiced at traveling light nowadays, so I could get by with a smaller bag for backpacking if I needed to.

-Here’s the bag I packed for our week-long Tanzanian safari earlier this year (um, ignore the cat hair):
+Here’s the bag I packed for our a trip earlier this year: